Skip to main content

 Learn

 Take a minute, close your eyes, and think of an influential adult from your childhood.
 How did this person help guide you to make good choices?
-How did he or she express encouragement when you made a mistake?
+How did they express encouragement when you made a mistake?
 How did this make you feel overall?
 Contrast this with an adult who focused primarily on your misbehavior and mistakes.
-What did he or she say or do to express disapproval?
+What did they say or do to express disapproval?
 How did this influence your behavior and feelings toward yourself, that particular adult, and adults in general?

 Why Do Children Engage in Challenging Behavior?